gardener/gardener/docs/development/process.md

 ## Contributing New Features or Fixes

 Please refer to the [Gardener contributor guide](https://gardener.cloud/docs/contribute/).
-Besides a lot of a general information, it also provides a checklist for newly created pull requests that may help you to prepare your changes for an efficient review process.
+Besides a lot of general information, it also provides a checklist for newly created pull requests that may help you to prepare your changes for an efficient review process.
 If you are contributing a fix or major improvement, please take care to open cherry-pick PRs to all affected and still supported versions once the change is approved and merged in the `master` branch.

 :warning: Please ensure that your modifications pass the verification checks (linting, formatting, static code checks, tests, etc.) by executing